In Which Lady Gaga Makes Her

 If they weren't suspicious of Lee before, Matt and Shelby definitely have second thoughts when they find security footage that shows Mason leaving the house in a rage with Lee hot on his trail.
 Four hours later, we see Lee sneaking back in.

 Shelby wants to tell the cops.
-Matt says no. Lee overhears and realises she's not wanted.
+Matt says no. Lee overhears and realizes she's not wanted.

 "None of us are, " Matt replies.
 "Something is trying to tell us to leave.”
 Thank you Captain Obvious!